OfficeDev/office-js-docs/docs/publish/centralized-deployment.md

 5. Choose **Next**.
 6. If you're adding an add-in from the Office Store, select the add-in.
 The add-in is now enabled.
 7. Choose **Edit** to assign the add-in to users.
-8. Search for the people or groups to whom you want to deploy the add-in and choose **Add** next to their name.
+8. Search for the people or groups to whom you want to deploy the add-in, and choose **Add** next to their name.
-Note: For Single Sign-In
-Add-Ins the users and groups assigned will also be shared with Add-Ins that share the same Azure App ID.
-Any changes to user assignments will also apply to those Add-Ins.
-The related Add-Ins will be shown on this page
+    >**Note:** For single sign-on (SSO) add-ins, the users and groups assigned will also be shared with add-ins that share the same Azure App ID.
+Any changes to user assignments will also apply to those add-ins.
+The related add-ins will be shown on this page.
-9. For Single Sign-In Add-Ins only: This page will display the list of Graph scopes that the Add-In requires in order to function correctly.
+9. For SSO add-ins only: This page will display the list of Microsoft Graph permissions that the add-in requires.
 10. Choose **Save**, review the add-in settings, and then choose **Close**.
-Note: When the Administrator clicks Save Consent is written for all users
+    >**Note:** When an administrator chooses **Save**, consent is given for all users.

 If the add-in supports add-in commands, the commands will appear on the Office application ribbon for all users to whom the add-in is deployed.